 Collecting online reviews: 7 tips for creating a snowball effect

 You want more customers to leave reviews to help you land new customers.
 And rightly so, because 9 out of 10 consumers read reviews before they make a purchase.
-Honest and personal reviews make you come across more trustworthy, so people will be more likely to place an order.
+Honest and personal reviews make you come across as more trustworthy, so people will be more likely to place an order.
 But how do you get reviews?
 Here are 7 tips.

 “By actively encouraging customers to leave reviews, you can increase customer appreciation and improve your product or service.”
 These are the words of Kenzo Brock, key account manager with online review system Kiyoh and Klantenvertellen.
 “Businesses with a large number of positive reviews appear more reliable.
 At the same time, negative reviews can help you improve your product or service.
 Put yourself in the customer's shoes and sympathise with their review.
 This is a good way to boost your review scores.
 On top of that, people are more likely to leave reviews if they see that others have done the same.
 It is like a snowball that keeps growing as it goes.”